 Let's take a step back: if there was a table decorated with chocolates, a plethora of fruits, peanut butter, honey, brown sugar, limes and lemons; what would you reach for first?
 But then you start thinking about what might mix well; you begin to explore your options.
-The same thing happens with the complexity of the coffee bean; the character of the coffee: characteristic and distinguishing traits.
+The same thing happens with the complexity—or the simplicity—of the coffee bean; the character of the coffee: characteristic and distinguishing traits.
 Instead of reverting back to your mentally circled answer, think outside the roast box.
 One of the biggest compliments we get when someone sips on our brewed beans is "Wow!
 I can drink this black!"

 Each and every bean of ours is profiled, cupped for aromas and flavors, and noted for your guidance.
 What you are tasting is the bean itself.
 Nothing added.
 Savor the flavor.
 Great coffee doesn't need sugar; bad coffee doesn't deserve sugar.